UzairKamalYZ/topics/README.md

 ### Topic no.4
 #### Custom Annotation #####
-Module `customeannotation` will contain code to create custom annotation and then process with two approaches
+Module `customannotation` will contain code to create custom annotation and then process with two approaches
 ##### Simple Processor #####
 Normal Annotation processor
 ##### AOP Processor #####